TeraTech

 • Native Micro-Services and Containerization

-Why do some CIO's think that ColdFusion is dead?
+Why do some CIOs think that Adobe ColdFusion is dead?

 So often it happens that I come across a CIO that thinks CF is dead or dying in a legacy land.
 One of the reasons is that CF is in its 24th year!
 This means that most of the languages didn't even exist back then.